 Find a Park by going to the National Park Service website and using the search tool or interactive map.
 You can search for parks in your state or parks that feature activities you like, such as camping, fishing or hiking, as well as educational programs and historic sites.

-Especially for Kids.
-At participating National Parks, kids can participate in the Junior Ranger program.
-Participating parks provide a FREE booklet that describes all sorts of age-appropriate activities in the park.
+- Junior Ranger program.
+Participating parks provide a FREE booklet you can download that describes all sorts of age-appropriate activities in the park.
 When they’ve completed the tasks, they are awarded an official Junior Ranger badge.